webcuervo/webcuervo/README.md

 - 👋 Hi, I’m @webcuervo
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning HTML5, CSS3
+- 🌱 I’m currently learning HTML5, CSS3 and JS
 - 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me? just email me